exercism/website-copy/tracks/javascript/exercises/leap/mentoring.md

     Hi there {name},

+    Congrats on submitting your first side exercise solution for the JavaScript track.
 I have a few comments for you:

     - In Javascript, the result of an expression can be returned!
       ```javascript